 Users are putting new pressures on businesses to deliver unparalleled Mobile experiences – or else they walk away.

 Businesses looking to create Mobile Apps are being faced with the question of whether an App is really necessary, or if a responsive website will suffice.
 For the beginners, a Responsive design is a single website layout which automatically adapts (changes size, grows, shrinks) to suit the device viewing it.
 This means that one website can cater for those on large desktops all the way down to smaller smartphones.
 It sounds brilliant in principle: one design which works for mobile, tablet, laptop and desktop.
 However, in practice, a Responsive Website fails to deliver in many ways.

 Just because your current website performs, it doesn’t mean that your responsive mobile website will.
 Mobile users are, in many ways, unforgiving and demanding.
 Attention spans are brief, and they won’t appreciate ancillary content, clunky navigation or extraneous information.
-Mobile users are purpose-driven and if your mobile site doesn’t meet that purpose or need, they will exit.
+Mobile users are purpose-driven and if your mobile site does not meet that purpose or need, they will drop your website.
 Even if it looks tidy.
 On the other hand, Mobile Apps are purpose-focused.
-Users prefer Mobile Apps as they’re an easy-to-use version of a full website, or because they’re a simplified version of a longer process.
-The ease-of-use and accessibility of a Mobile App turn this process in the habit and are much more present in the daily mobile behavior of users.
+Users prefer Mobile Apps as they are an easy-to-use version of a full website, or because they are a simplified version of a longer process.
+The ease-of-use and accessibility of a Mobile App turn this process in the habit and are much more present in the daily mobile behaviour of users.

 #2 - Increased Engagement and Interaction